April 25, 2024

 The shadows were now silhouetted against dozens of candles along the room’s perimeter and center.
 The flames guided me to the center of an old, dusty room.

 Suddenly, the space around me began to glitter, and from the shadows, Candle Face emerged.
-She wasn’t a young girl from the stories I have heard, but a tall and slender woman, her wax-like face illuminated softly by the candlelight.
+She wasn’t a pretty young girl from the stories I have heard, but a tall and slender woman, her wax-like face illuminated softly by the candlelight.
 The hollow eye sockets, dark and deep, seemed to look right into my soul.

 Candle Face said to me with a wrinkled brow, “I am irate,” she began, her voice echoing around the room, “that you refuse to believe in me.
 Despite my many attempts and all I have done for you, your doubt has worn my patience thin.”
 The air grew hotter with each word, the shadows around us growing more intense.